ahicks92/fastnet/specification.md

 - `a` is like `s`, but the string must be ascii.

 - `p` stands for payload, an arbitrary sequence of bytes.  `p` segments will be described further by the specification.
 They are usually the last field of a packet.

+- `id` means a 16-byte identifier computed as A UUID.

 - Space means concatenate without padding.
 For example, `part1:i8 part2:i8` is two 1-byte signed integers without padding.